backyardbiomech/APlabs/docs/207/lab_10_Carbohydrate_Biochem.md

 - beaker with distilled water

-- 60ml beaker with 2% glucose (dextrose) solution
+- 60ml beaker with 2% glucose (dextrose) solution (optional)

 - 60ml beaker with 2% starch solution

-- 30ml beaker with 2% maltose solution

-- 30ml beaker with 2% sucrose solution

 - 30ml beaker with 5% HCl solution

-- 30ml beaker with 5% NaOH solution

 - Iodine in dropper bottle

-- petri dish with some glucose (dextrose), fructose, galactose, maltose, sucrose, lactose

-- sodium bicarbonate (jar)

-- transfer pipette for each of the beakers and scopes for powder chemicals
+- transfer pipette for each of the beakers and scoops for powder chemicals

 **On side bench**